LARG/robotics-2015/documentation/simulation.md

 1. Restart the simulator with the same seed, and skip to a frame just before your robot starts getting lost.
 You can do this by entering the frame number into the "Skip To" box in the World window, and then clicking the "Skip To" button.
 Note that if you restart the simulator it will automatically advance to the "Skip To" frame.
 2. Pause the simulator and open the Log window.
 3. Select "Localization" from the dropdown in the Log window, advance the simulation a single frame, and then make sure you can see the log output from your robot for the current frame.
 Be sure you use logs of logging statements to help diagnose issues.
-You can narrow these down by using the log level ranges at the bottom right of the Log window.
+You can narrow these down by using the log level ranges at the bottom left of the Log window.
 For example, if your logging statements look like this:

     ```cpp
     log(43, "Started processing at frame %i", frame_id);